tcannon469/ANGM-FInal-Project-Proposal/README.md

 - Show a sky background
 - Show the ground platform
 - Show "player_cheer1.png", scaled up for clarity
-- Celebratory text saying "YOU WIN"
+- Show celebratory text saying "YOU WIN"

 The program will then wait for a key to be pressed before closing